remusao/remusao.github.io/posts/javascript-html-copy-anything-to-clipboard.md

 ---
-title: Copy Anything to Clipboard in HTML and Javascript
+title: Copy anything to clipboard in HTML and JavaScript
 date: 2018-06-09
 logo: html5
 issue: 13
 lang: en
 ---